Vnovnick/jourbooks/README.md

 - (2/19) Created Profile book shelf view
   - (2/20) Finish styling and create function to dynamically add more shelves in order to avoid horizontal scroll
 - (2/21) Add page number and shelf type to journal forms along with fields in the db
+- (2/21) Add all Journal Entries endpoint and view for all entries in the profile page